-The story outlined above leaves a number of questions unanswered.
+This analysis leaves a number of questions unanswered.
 First, why did GM and Chrysler feel compelled to go along with the bargain reached by Ford?13 Second, the analysis assumes, albeit implicitly, that there are only three automakers and that all three are subject to contract negotiations with the UAW.
-In fact, the "Big Three" automakers face stiff competition from Japan and Germany and more recently from Korea where the UAW has no presence.
+In fact, the Big Three automakers face stiff competition from Japan and Germany and, more recently, from Korea, where the UAW has no presence.
 Hence, strategically raising domestic labor rates may prove self-defeating for Ford if its overseas rivals do not have to raise wages in concert.
 Third, higher wage rates today would provide increased incentives for capital investment in robotics tomorrow.
 Should not the UAW be concerned about the substitutability of capital for labor in the long run?
-How does the UAW balance higher wages today against reduced labor utilization tomorrow?14 These are a few of the outstanding questions raised by this discussion.
+How does the UAW balance higher wages today against reduced labor use tomorrow?14 These are a few of the outstanding questions raised by this discussion.